Subkelvin tunneling spectroscopy showing Bardeen-Cooper-Schrieffer superconductivity in heavily boron-doped silicon epilayers

 Finally, the difference in critical temperature of the three series A, B and C enabled us to investigate the evolution of the zero temperature superconducting energy gap value with the critical temperature.
 Fig.~\ref{fig3_GapTc} displays the series of ($\Delta (0),\, T_c$) couples for the whole experimental runs set on the five investigated samples.
-The BCS model prediction $\Delta (0)/k_B\,T_c = 1.76$ is indicated as a full line.
 The critical temperatures $T_c$ were determined either by macroscopic transport measurement (empty symbols in Fig.~\ref{fig3_GapTc}) or, when available, by local temperature dependence measurements, following a similar procedure such as the one shown in Fig.~\ref{fig2_GapT} (full symbols in Fig.~\ref{fig3_GapTc}).
-All measured data points are located around the full line corresponding to the BCS model.
-Data with a critical temperature measured locally agree with the BCS ratio within the error bars.
-For the rest of the data, Gap values smaller than the BCS prediction are ascribed to a weakening of superconducting energy gap, which may occur locally because of a higher disorder or a lower charge doping at the surface compared to the bulk of the film.
+In the latter case, the local critical temperature was always lower than the macroscopic value.
+All measured data points are located around the full line corresponding to the BCS model prediction $\Delta (0)/k_B\,T_c$=1.76.
+Data with a critical temperature measured locally mainly agree with the BCS ratio within the error bars.
+For the rest of the data, gap values smaller than the BCS prediction are ascribed to a weakening of superconducting energy gap, which may occur locally because of a higher disorder or a lower charge doping at the surface compared to the bulk of the film.

 On a given sample, the measured energy gaps show a maximum $\pm10~\%$ scattering.
 The same scattering is observed over small and large distances, see for instance sample B1 data in Fig. 3.
 The disorder accessed through the local superconductive energy gap thus sits at a very small scale, of the order of the mean free path.
 The energy gap variation normalized to the mean value is larger than the width of the resistive transition normalized to the critical temperature.
 Actually, the local energy gap dispersion measured by STM gives an accurate picture of the actual spatial variation of the superconductivity, whereas the resistive transition indicates only the appearance of a superconducting percolating path throughout the sample.
 These two approaches can give a different picture, depending on the investigated sample.
 For instance, sample C1 yielded the sharpest superconducting resistive transition~\cite{marcenat020501} of all samples but an energy gap dispersion similar to the one observed in series B sample with a broader resistive transition.
 Finally, let us point out that although the gap inhomogeneity observed here is reminiscent of predictions on superconductivity in highly disordered metals close to the metallic to insulator transition~\cite{feigelman027001}, our samples have a doping level two orders of magnitude higher than the relevant critical threshold.